zarf-dev/proposals/0032-support-ipv6/README.md

 [testing-guidelines]: https://docs.zarf.dev/contribute/testing/
 -->

+For end-to-end testing, a new type of Kubernetes cluster should be made available, where IPv6 is the only networking stack available.

 [ ] I/we understand the owners of the involved components may require updates to existing tests to make this code solid enough prior to committing the changes necessary